caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/workers/mosaic/index.rst.txt

   *float*, *optional*, *default = 1383685546.875*

-  If no continuum pb.fits are already in place, user needs to specify the reference frequency (in units of Hz) so that rudimentary primary beams can be created.
+  If no continuum pb.fits are already in place, user needs to specify the reference frequency (in units of Hz) so that primary beams can be created.